pjquirk/stanford-class-assignment2/README.md

-stanford-class-assignment1
+stanford-class-assignment2
 ==========================

-The first assignment in the Stanford iOS7 course on iTunes
+The second assignment in the Stanford iOS7 course on iTunes